Sign In Register

 Healthcare Facilities51

-Norwood has an average annual temperature of 46°F (8°C).
+Norwood experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 23°F in January while summers reach 69°F in July.
-Annual precipitation is 33.7 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 33.7 inches.
+The area receives 100.2 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 620 feet.

 Temperature